Yossi Vardi: Career

-He was sent to the U.S. to serve as the Director of the Investment Authority in North America, and Consul For Economic Affairs of the State of Israel in New York.
-In that capacity he took part in the creation of the Israel-U.S. Binational Industrial Research and Development Foundation (BIRD-F).
-He acted as an advisor to the Israeli mission to the U.N.
+He was appointed as the Director of the Investment Authority in North America and Consul for Economic Affairs at the Israeli Consulate in New York.
+In this role, he contributed to the establishment of the Israel-U.S. Binational Industrial Research and Development Foundation (BIRD-F) and served as an advisor to the Israeli mission to the U.N.

 Upon returning to Israel, he served as the first Director General of the Ministry of Energy.
 Vardi also chaired the Israel National Oil Company, and was a member of the board of Oil Refineries Ltd. During his tenure, Israel discovered and developed oil fields in the Gulf of Suez.
 Vardi co-founded Alon oil, International Laser Technologies, Granite Hacarmel and other companies.
 Vardi is a co-holder of a patent on instant messaging on telephones.

 Investment strategy

 Vardi is an early stage "angel".
 Since 1996 he has been active in founding young internet companies and internet startups.
 In 1996 he became the founding investor of Mirabilis (company) – the creator of ICQ, which is the first instant messaging application that was released to the web.
 Among the companies he invested in, or helped to build are Answers.com (went public), Gteko (sold to Microsoft), Airlink (sold to Sierra Wireless), Tivella (sold to Cisco), Scopus (went public), CTI2 (sold to Audiocodes), Foxytunes (sold to yahoo), Tucows (went public), wibiya (sold to Conduit), The Gift Project (sold to eBay), Epals (went public), and Starnet (sold to IAC/InterActiveCorp).
 Among his other investments are: Come2Play (a social gaming site), Fring, speedbit, Cellogic (developer of a content discovery platform for mobile publishers, and of the deeplink.me mobile deep linking platform), BloggersBase (a discovery platform for premium UGC), Wefi and many others.

 Mirabilis, which practically had no revenues, was sold to AOL just 19 months after it released its product for over 400 million dollars.

 The sale inspired a whole generation of young Israelis to open start ups.

 According to Forbes: "...Overnight, a new phrase "the Mirabilis Effect," became popular as young Israeli entrepreneurs yearned to copy the company's success".

 After retiring from the civil service, Vardi served on the boards of Amdocs, Maariv, Elite, Scitex, Bezeq, Arkia, Elisra, Hamashbir Hamerkazi and others, and assisted Ormat Industries to identify and develop its geothermal activity.
 He is a member of Amdocs advisory committee.